Kou-ding/Graph-Minor/README.md

 - M: M = Ω(transpose) * A * Ω
 Transpose of a matrix is the swapping of the i and j coordinate of each element or the swapping of the elements with regard to the diagonal.

-### Matrix Market formfactor
+### Matrix Market form factor
 Matrix market matrices are usually comprised of:
 - Some general information at the start
 - a row listing the matrix dimensions and the count of all non-zero values (number of non-zeros **nnz**)
-- subsequeant rows that follow the pattern: [row, column, value]
+- subsequent rows that follow the pattern: [row, column, value]
 >sometimes [value] is omitted

 # Tickboxes
-Knowledge we acquired on the way:
+The knowledge we acquired on the way:
-- [x] Git - Github
+- [x] Git - GitHub
 - [x] Markdown file syntax
 - [x] Programming in Julia

-Things yet to implement:
+Things yet to be implemented:
 - [ ] Sub-matrices
 - [ ] dense function for smaller matrices
-- [x] transfer code from windows to unix
+- [x] transfer code from Windows to Unix
 - [x] Julia code